US National Security Education Program (NSEP) - Boren Fellowships

 - Enrolled in a graduate degree program in any academic or professional discipline at an accredited college or university located within the U.S.

-- Planning an overseas program of study/research in a country outside of Western Europe, Canada, Australia, or New Zealand.
+- Planning an overseas program of language study (that may include research) in a country outside of Western Europe, Canada, Australia, or New Zealand.
 Boren Fellowships are not for study in the U.S., although they may have a small domestic language study component.

 - In exchange for funding, recipients must agree to the NSEP Service Requirement, which requires that the recipient work in the federal government for a minimum of one year.